heapwolf/prompt-sync/README.md

 `value`: The initial value for the prompt.

+`ask`: The question being asked of the user, will be output to terminal

 # LINE EDITING
 Line editing is enabled in the non-hidden mode. (use up/down arrows for history and backspace and left/right arrows for editing)